 Introduction

 High customer acquisition costs are often the primary hurdle for modern e-commerce brands.
 As digital advertising spaces become more crowded and expensive, the reliance on paid reach is becoming a less sustainable path toward long-term profitability.
 The solution for many successful Shopify merchants lies in shifting the focus from simply buying attention to earning it through genuine interaction.
-Learning how to increase customer engagement on social media is no longer a luxury—it is a foundational requirement for building a brand that thrives on repeat business and organic growth.
+Learning how to increase social media customer engagement is no longer a luxury—it is a foundational requirement for building a brand that thrives on repeat business and organic growth.

 This article explores the strategic frameworks and practical tactics necessary to elevate your social media presence.
 We will examine why engagement matters for your bottom line, what the most successful brands are doing differently, and how a unified platform like ours helps you execute these strategies without the headache of a fragmented tech stack.
 If you are ready to stop chasing one-off clicks and start building a community, you can install Growave from the Shopify marketplace to begin transforming your social engagement into measurable growth.